micmejia/bible-dump/AMPC/Leviticus/Lev 8.md

-At the door of the Tent of Meeting you shall remain day and night for seven days, [^a]doing what the Lord has charged you to do, that you die not; for so I am commanded.
+At the door of the Tent of Meeting you shall remain day and night for seven days, doing what the Lord has charged you to do, that you die not; for so I am commanded.